karthikeyakannaiah/letus-firebase-project/README.md

 (note: this is a still incomplete project, Work is still in progress)

-This is a personal learning project of mine
+>"This is a personal learning project of mine

 I wanted to utilize and learn firebase and develop web applications